sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 This panel indicates number of worker instances running each job.

-Number of worker instances running each job type
+The number of worker instances running each job type.
+It is necessary for each job type to be managed by at least one worker instance.

 <br />